danielaparker/jsoncons/README.md

 Release 0.43
 ------------

-This release is fully backwards compatible with 0.4*, and backwards compatible back to 0.32 apart from the two name changes in 0.41
+This release is fully backwards compatible with 0.4*, and mostly backwards compatible to 0.32 apart from the two name changes in 0.41

 Bug fixes

-- When reading the escaped characters "\b", "\f", "\r" and "\t", json_reader was replacing them with the linefeed character, this has been fixed.
+- When reading the escaped characters "\b", "\f", "\r" and "\t" appearing in json strings, json_reader was replacing them with the linefeed character, this has been fixed.

 Functional enhancements

-- For line reporting in error messages, now recognizes \r\n, \n alone or \r alone.
+- For line reporting in parser error messages, now recognizes \r\n, \n alone or \r alone.

 Non functional enhancements